 causative factors in adults.
 During an episode of sleepwalking, a person may appear

-agitated or calm and behaviour may range from simple ambulation with a “glassy stare” to
+agitated or calm and behavior may range from simple ambulation with a “glassy stare” to

 more complex activities such as driving.
 Sleepwalking may be preceded by confusional